-Although the formal long-term care systems can be allocated to a ministry or agency, e.g., Health Ministry or the Social Affairs, it tends to be a shared responsibility between various levels of government, and it is very common that local authorities have authority over the provision and as we argue below, the funding of LTC services.
-In designing LTC insurance, a common option is to design a new insurance scheme, such as Netherlands.
-A key characteristic of the Dutch system is the partial delegation of responsibilities.
-In the three financing schemes, the procurement of care and, to some extent, the financial risk is delegated by the national government to regional purchasing offices, health insurers, and municipalities, while the budget for each type of care is determined at the national level.
+Although the formal long-term systems care can be allocated to a ministry or agency, e.g., Health Ministry or the Social Affairs, it tends to be a shared responsibility between various levels of government, and it is very common that local authorities have authority over the provision and as we argue below the funding of LTC services.
+In designing LTC insurance, a common option is to design a new insurance scheme such as Netherlands.
+A key characteristic of the Dutch system is the partial delegation of responsibilities: in the three financing schemes, the procurement of care and, to some extent, the financial risk, are delegated by the national government to regional purchasing offices, health insurers, and municipalities, while the budget for each type of care is determined at the national level.

-7.5.2 Extension of Health Insurance (Israel or Medicaid)
+7.5.2 Extension of health insurance (Israel or Medicaid)

 One potential design refers to extending existing health insurance schemes to fund long term care insurance program (LTCIP).
-LTCIP came into force in April 1988, 7.5 years after the Knesset, the Israeli Parliament, approved an amendment to the National Insurance Act.
-LTCIP, a program that has increased spending for LTC services for the elderly in the long run, was legislated at a time of economic austerity.
+LTCIP came into force in April 1988, 7.5 years after the Knesset, the Israeli Parliament, approved an amendment to the National Insurance Act LTCIP, a program that has increased spending for LTC services for the elderly in the long run, was legislated at a time of economic austerity.
 At that time, from an economic point of view, it was meant to weaken the pressures for larger funding for institutional care with the promise to develop a much cheaper framework for community care (Asiskovitch, 2013).

 Medicaid is a public insurance that was not intended as the main purpose of the insurance scheme.
 Medicaid is a state program funded by a matching federal grant that pays for 52% of long-term care spending in the United States (Watts et al., 2020), however in most states it barely pays a third or less of their low-income population with long-term care needs (Feder and Komisar, 2012), which calls for some federal initiative.
-This is even made worse by the COVID-19 pandemic as is has significantly limited the fiscal capacity of state funding, and increases the care of primary caregivers (Feder, 2020).
+This is even made worst by the covid-19 pandemic as is has significantly limited the fiscal capacity of state funding, and increases the care of primary caregivers (Feder, 2020).

-Many countries manage LTC funds separately from general health funding by, for example, creating separate funding schemes or separate programs such as Australia, France, Germany, Japan, the Republic of Korea, the Netherlands and Spain.
-A separate funding stream may help ensure that LTC funding is not diverted to other purposes, promote transparency in management, and enable policies specific to the LTC sector to be implemented when they may not be applicable for health services (for example, eligibility testing).
-However, the separation of funding for LTC and health care may pose problems in coordination across health and social care (Barber et al, 2021).
+Many countries manage LTC funds separately from general health funding by, for example, creating separate funding schemes or separate programs such as Australia, France, Germany, Japan, the Republic of Korea, the Netherlands and Spain).
+Among these countries, Germany, Japan, the Republic of Korea.
+A separate funding stream may help ensure that LTC funding is not diverted to other purposes, promotes transparency in management, and enables policies specific to the LTC sector to be implemented when they may not be applicable for health services (for example, eligibility testing).
+However, the separation of funding for LTC and health care may pose problems in coordination across health and social care (Barber et al, 2021)

-7.5.3 Extensions of Old Age Pensions and Retirement Plans
+7.5.3 Extensions of old age pensions and retirement plans